 At Arrowhead, we are committed to increasing and deepening student understanding in all content areas through the study and implementation of research-based learning models and the use of high quality teaching materials.
-Arrowhead’s School Improvement Plan is closely aligned with the implementation of new literacy curriculum as well as the Northshore School Board’s adopted goals.
+Arrowhead’s School Action Plan is closely aligned with the implementation of literacy curriculum as well as the Northshore School Board’s adopted strategic plan.

 - 83% of Arrowhead students will meet/exceed grade level standards in reading as evidenced by the 2016 Smarter Balanced Assessment